3DBAG/3dbag-docs/docs/en/schema/layers.md

 In case of the 2D models, the polygons represent the 2D projection of the roof planes of the 3D model.
 For LoD1.2 and LoD1.3, the 3D model can be fully reconstructed from the 2D model, by taking the 2D polygons and extruding each to one of their [`b3_h_dak_*`](attributes.md#b3_h_dak_50p) height values from their heights at surface level which is stored in [b3_h_maaiveld](attributes.md#b3_h_maaiveld).
 However, this is not true for the LoD2.2 models, since here we have slanted roof planes, which cannot be represented by a 2D polygon and a single height value.

-The 3D BAG has 6 geometric representations of a BAG object (a *feature*).
+The 3DBAG has 6 geometric representations of a BAG object (a *feature*).
 The 6 representations are the 2D and 3D variants of the LoD1.2, LoD1.3 and LoD2.2 models of the feature.
 Depending on the representation, a single feature can have multiple geometry parts.

 Some buildings have multiple disjoint part above the terrain, while they are connected with an underground garage for instance.
 In such cases, the [`b3_pand_deel_id`](attributes.md#b3_pand_deel_id) can identify these parts within the same feature.